Relink/marlowe-sdk-node/README.md

 ```

 ## Documentation
-To see a full list API resources, please visit the [Marlowe API documentation](https://docs.relinklabs.com/marlowe/ "Marlowe API documentation").
-For induvidual calls to these resources, please refer to the code provided in this repository.
+To see a full list REST API resources, please visit the [Marlowe API documentation](https://docs.relinklabs.com/marlowe/ "Marlowe API documentation").

+This SDK is fully documented with JsDoc.
+A Live version of the documentation can be found here: [Marlowe Node.js SDK documentation](https://sdk.relinklabs.com/marlowe/nodejs/ "Marlowe Node.js SDK documentation").

+You can build the documentation by running `npm run docs`.

 ## Usage